 Residential Solar Tax Credit for Federal Income Tax

-A 30% tax credit is allowed on a residential PV system installation that is put in service after January 1st, 2006 and before December 31st, 2016.
-The 30% should be applied after all other rebates and incentives.
+A 30% tax credit is allowed for a residential PV system placed in service after January 1st, 2006, and before December 31st, 2021.
 Excess credit may be carried forward to succeeding tax years.

 Business Energy Tax Credit for Federal Income Tax

-A 30% tax credit is allowed on a PV system purchase and installation for a place of business that is put in service after January 1st, 2006 and before December 31st, 2016.
-The 30% should be applied after all other rebates and incentives have been deducted.
+A 30% tax credit is allowed for a PV system purchase and installation for a place of business that is put in service after January 1st, 2006 and before December 31st, 2021.
 There is no maximum limit to the deductible amount.
 Excess credit may be carried forward up to 20 succeeding tax years.